diagrid-labs/catalyst-pizza-demo/README.md

 1. Update the `appLogDestination` to `console`.
 1. Add an `ABLY_API_KEY` environment variable for the *pizzaorderservice* app and set the value to the Ably API key obtained from the Ably portal.
 1. Save the changes to the file.

+**Update the key/value store to allow state sharing**

+The two .NET services both use the same data in the key/value store to manage inventory and orders.
+Since this is not the default usage of state stores and services in Dapr, an attribute need to be set to enable this.
+The default behavior is that a key is prefixed with the app ID of the service that is using it.
+In this case however the `keyPrefix` is set to `name` to make sure both services use the same keys.

+1. Run the following command to update the managed key/value store:

+    ```bash
+    diagrid connection apply -f ./infra/kv.yaml
+    ```

+    This will upload the `kv.yaml` file to Diagrid and update the configuration of the *kvstore* connection so `keyPrefix` is set to `name`.

 ### Running the solution